-With option 1 it is clear that existing traffic on Strand Road heading Southbound will operate in a similar manner to that which it does at present and the predicted impact of the dispersion of traffic in the Northbound direction has already been modelled using the ERM, therefore no further analysis of option 1 is required.
+With option 1 it is clear that existing traffic on Strand Road heading Southbound will operate in a similar manner to that which it does at present and the predicted impact of the dispersion of traffic in the Northbound direction has already been modelled using the ERM.
+For purposes of comparison to Option 2, and using the methodology to assess Option 2 described below, this note provides a similar capacity analysis and assessment of the City Council's proposals for Strand Road Cycle Route Trial and the likely impacts to the operation of the Merrion Gates junction.
+This analysis and assessment may be found in Appendix A to this report.